Lawyer discusses what happens when you have an accident in a company car.

 Going to or coming home from work is typically not covered under workers’ comp.
 An exception to this rule exists when certain factors have been met.
 This includes whether an employer paid for or furnished transportation, whether the injury occurred during or between working hours, whether the employer derived a special benefit from the activities at the time, and whether the employee was subjected to excessive exposure to traffic risks.

-Driving a company car might bring an accident within the scope of workers’ comp even when off hours.
+Even if you happen to be injured in an accident in a company car during off hours this still could fall under the scope of workers’ comp.
 Additional factors must be analyzed to determine compensability.
 We recommend speaking with an experienced lawyer to make sure that all claims are protected.

 No-fault auto insurance (PIP)